-Following the latest period of Jisc funding commencing in Aug 2014, the BRISSKit project team has been completing the development of a suite of integrated open-source database applications for biomedicine and translational research.
-The code base will now be made freely available to the community via suitable repositories along with a set of documentation and explanatory materials to support further take up and use with a final release by end Dec 2015.
+The BRISSKit code base of integrated open-source database applications for biomedicine and translational research has now been made freely available to the community via github along with a set of documentation and explanatory materials to support further take up and use.

 Please see the Case Studies tab and the project documentation for descriptions of a range of past, current and developing use cases for the platform.